 - 2 heaping tbsp ginger garlic paste

-- ½ tsp cayenne (or any red chili pepper powder, use more if you like your food spicier)
+- ½ teaspoon cayenne (or any red chili pepper powder, use more if you like your food spicier)

 - Juice of 1 lemon

-- 1 tsp shah jeera (or cumin seeds)
+- 1 teaspoon shah jeera (or cumin seeds)

-- 2 brown cardamom pods (optional, but nice)
+- 2 brown green cardamom pods (optional, but nice)